 As Jason’s career has grown and flourished, so has Pittsburgh itself — transforming from an industrial “rust belt” city into a major cultural center abundant with high-end multi-family rental properties.
 Jason has seamlessly handled the dynamic nature of Pittsburgh and of the real estate industry in general.
 A research-driven professional, he consistently enables smart and profitable investments in the area, helping to transform modest properties into high-end rentals in Pittsburgh’s hottest neighborhoods.

-Jason Cohen first entered the world of real estate shortly after his graduation from the University of Texas.
+Jason Cohen first entered the world of real estate shortly after his graduation from college.
 He started out by investing in distressed properties in Pennsylvania.
 After some experience working full-time for a real estate company, he decided to pave his own path in the industry.
 He has worked as an independent real estate agent and developed the Jason Cohen Pittsburgh team ever since.
 The team consists of highly qualified investors, property managers, leasing agents, and contractors.

 Over the course of his career Jason has become highly proficient in acquisitions, joint ventures and partnerships, multifamily real estate investments, asset repositioning, real estate management, real estate brokerage, and new construction.
 He has excelled in high-level investment strategies, but is also no stranger to “ground work” when it comes to the industry.
 He is well-versed in each step of Jason Cohen Pittsburgh’s unique system: researching local areas and investing in properties, performing renovations to transform these properties from dilapidated eyesores into high-end units, and ultimately repositioning the properties for maximum profit in renting and selling.